-OK, before you roll your eyes and yawn, I fully understand that an article about transaction costs is not sexy.
+Before you roll your eyes and yawn, I fully understand that an article about transaction costs is not enticing.
 However, if you want to buy property overseas, you need to understand the associated costs before you fall in love with the perfect place in a foreign country.

-Many people looking to buy foreign real estate get swept up in the dream of owning property overseas—a beachfront retirement, a mountain escape to rent online, a European second home.
+Many people looking to buy foreign real estate get swept up in the dream of owning property overseas—a beachfront retirement, a mountain escape rental property, a European second home.
 But their musings rarely extend beyond asking, “How much is the purchase price?”

-So, without further ado, drumroll please… here’s a basic breakdown of the transaction costs you may encounter and what you can expect to pay when you purchase overseas.
+Without further ado, drumroll please… here’s a basic breakdown of the transaction costs you may encounter and what you can expect to pay when you purchase property overseas.

 Even before you make an official purchase offer, your expenses start accumulating.
 Attorney’s fees, title search, document preparation, and more all come with a price.
 If you are considering pre-construction property, you may encounter additional expenses related to the specific project.